What does the IF-WS₂ stand for?

 What are the similarities and differences between IF-WS₂ and 2H-MoS₂?

 IF-WS₂ may be described as 2H-WS₂ closed caged into quasi-spherical particles or tubular structures.
 The fact may be evidenced by X-Ray powder diffractometry of pure phase materials produced by the NIS.
 Both MoS₂ and WS₂ have a unique layered structure different from other disulfides, where six sulfur atoms surround each metal atom at the apices of a trigonal prism.
+Watch this VIDEO for more info!

 What is the percentage of NIS additives (treat rate) in fully formulated products?